 Figure 13.
-The clinical appearance of Family 5B (p.195L).
-The least affected patient was with mild macular changes in the fundus () and AF (). has clear macular atrophy in the fundus (B) and AF (). has atrophy at the posterior pole and midperiphery (G) atrophy is much more evident in the SD-OCT (H) autofluorescence images (I).
+The clinical appearance of Family 5B (p.Arg195Leu).
+F5b-III-4 has a large area of atrophy in the posterior pole (A) and extensive atrophy in the mid-periphery (B).
+The least affected patient was F5b-IV-2 with mild macular changes in the fundus (C) and AF (D).
+F5b-IV-1 has clear macular atrophy in the fundus (B) and AF (F).
+F5b-IV-4 has atrophy at the posterior pole and midperiphery (G), outer retinal atrophy (red brace and red arrow) is much more evident in the SD-OCT (H), autofluorescence images (I), and extension of atrophy to the midperiphery is evident in the Fluoresceinangiogram (J).